chibicode/chibicode-2018/src/pages/posts/bad-and-better-applies-to-yourself-too/index.md

 ## You can also be bad and better

-But this idea of "bad and better" applies to *yourself* as well.
+This idea of "bad and better" applies not only to the state of the world, **but also to yourself**.

 Looking at myself in the mirror, I realize that I have numerous personality flaws. *For one, it's extremely difficult for me to stay humble like Hans*, even though I have no achievements to back up my arrogance.